Porgramming-Hero-web-course/batch-4-assignment-1-Mohammad815/src/blog-1.md

  **Intersection Type in Typescript:**

- intersection type merge the  mulple type into a single type.lets dive with an example
+ intersection type merge the  mulple type into a single type.different type object property  we can use by the  intersection. lets dive with an example

  ```
 interface ProductName{